cloudtac/cloudbrewery-ml-bias-variance/README.md

 ## About CloudBrewery

-This notebook is brought to you by [Your Company Name/Link to your GitHub Profile or Website - Optional].
+This notebook is brought to you by [CloudBrewery/https://cloudbreweryai.substack.com/].
 We are passionate about [Briefly mention your company's focus or your interests related to machine learning].

 ---